Olalekan-Ojo/Olalekan-Ojo/README.md

 - 💞️ I’m looking to collaborate on Deep learning solutions
 - 📫 How to reach me ojoolalekan187@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: im always on my laptop than my phone
+- ⚡ Fun fact: I'm always on my laptop... i need to learn everything about Ai

 <!---
 Olalekan-Ojo/Olalekan-Ojo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.